krizant07/chess-programming/README.md

-This highkey doesnt need a readme yet or probably ever.

 # Build steps:
 1. make sure ftxui is installed, or uncomment the fetch content in CMakeLists.txt
 2. build with CMake: